 Early History of the Milwoode family

-Another 201 words (14 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Milwoode History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Milwoode research.
+Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Milwoode History in all our PDF Extended History products and printed products wherever possible.

 Milwoode Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Milwoode has undergone many spelling variations, including Milward, Milwood and others.

 Early Notables of the Milwoode family (pre 1700)